Reading Time: 7 minutes

 • Enabling continuous monitoring and improvement throughout the product lifecycle.

-Q3: Can Agile PLM be used for all types of products?
+Q3: Can we use Agile PLM for all types of products?

-A3: Yes, Agile PLM can be easily customized for the use in different types of industries and product kinds, more specifically, those that are changed often, and need to respond to market changes frequently.
+A3: Yes, one can customise Agile PLM for use in different types of industries and product kinds, more specifically, those that change often, and need to respond to market changes frequently.

 Q4: In what way does Agile PLM enhance cross-functional teams?

-A4: Agile PLM can help to enhance cross functional team collaboration since it is based on the principles of communication, outstanding visibility and goal alignment.
-Parts like daily scrums, sprint meetings, and scrum reviews compel employees cutting across different departments to collaborate, and synchronize themselves, and solve problems as and when they occur.
+A4: Agile PLM can help to enhance cross-functional team collaboration since it is based on the principles of communication, outstanding visibility and goal alignment.
+Parts like daily scrums, sprint meetings, and scrum reviews compel employees across different departments to collaborate, synchronize themselves, and solve problems as and when they occur.

-Q5: In what way Agile PLM uses tools in order to track and control the product life cycle?
+Q5: In what way does Agile PLM use tools to track and control the product life cycle?

-A5: Some of the most common tools that can be used in Agile PLM are Jira Or Trello for the purpose of tracking the tasks and the progress and Git for managing the changes that have been made to the code and Slack or Microsoft Teams for the communication purposes.
+A5: Some of the most common tools that can be used in Agile PLM are Jira Or Trello to track the tasks and progress GIT for managing the changes that have been made to the code and Slack or Microsoft Teams for communication purposes.
 They enhance efficiency in their working operations, enable communication and sharing of real-time updates and keep various teams in synchronization throughout the product development process.

 Comments